-To prove Theorem \ref{infrigidity introduction}, recall the following definition and properties of embeddable flat polyhedral surfaces in \cite{LSW}.
+Recall the following definition and properties of embeddable flat polyhedral metrics in \cite{LSW}.

-\begin{definition}[\cite{LSW}, Definition 4.1] Suppose $(S,\T)$ is a simply connected triangulated surface with a generalized PL metric $l$ and $\phi$ is a developing map for $(S,\T, l)$.
-Then $(S,\T, l,\phi)$ is said to be \it embeddable \rm into $\C$ if for every simply connected finite subcomplex $P$ of $\T$, there exist a sequence of flat PL metrics on $P$ whose developing maps $\phi_n: P \to \C$ are topological embeddings and converge uniformly to $\phi|_P$. \end{definition}
+\begin{definition}[\cite{LSW} Definition 4.1] Suppose $(S,\T)$ is a simply connected triangulated surface with a generalized PL metric $l$ and $\phi$ is developing map for $(S,\T, l)$. $(S,\T, l,\phi)$ is said to be \it embeddable \rm into $\C$ if for every simply connected finite subcomplex $P$ of $\T$, there exist a sequence of flat PL metrics on $P$ whose developing maps $\phi_n: P \to \C$ are topological embeddings and converge uniformly to $\phi|_P$. \end{definition}

-\begin{lemma}[\cite{LSW}, Lemma 4.2] Let $(S,\T,l)$ be a flat polyhedral metric on a simply connected surface with a developing map $\phi$. \begin{enumerate} \item Suppose $\phi$ is embeddable.
+\begin{lemma}[\cite{LSW} Lemma 4.2] Let $(S,\T,l)$ be a flat polyhedral metric on a simply connected surface with a developing map $\phi$. \begin{enumerate} \item Suppose $\phi$ is embeddable.
 If two simplices $s_1$, $s_2$ represent two distinct non-degenerate triangles or two distinct edges in $\T$, then $\phi(int(s_1))\cap \phi(int(s_2)) =\emptyset$. \item If $\phi$ is the pointwise convergent limit $\lim_{n\to \infty}\psi_n$ of the developing maps $\psi_n$ of embeddable flat polyhedral metrics $(X, \T, l_n)$, then $(X,\T, l)$ is embeddable. \end{enumerate} \end{lemma}

 The standard hexagonal geodesic triangulations of open sets in $\C$ are embeddable.
-On the other hand, the generic Doyle spirals produce circle packings with overlapping disks, so the corresponding polyhedral metrics are not embeddable.
+On the other hand, the generic Doyle spirals produce circle packings with overlapping interior, so the corresponding polyhedral metrics are not embeddable.